theNewDynamic/oregonsadventurecoast.com/content/blog/find-your-inner-zen-on-an-oregon-s-adventure-coast-girlfriend-s-getaway.md

 ---
+_schema: default
 title: 'Find Your Inner Zen on an Oregon’s Adventure Coast Girlfriend’s Getaway '
+draft: true
-date: 2022-03-10T05:00:00.000+00:00
+date: 2022-03-10T05:00:00Z
+description: >-
-description: 'Gather Your Girlfriends for Three Days of Adventure & Zen on Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston'
+  Gather Your Girlfriends for Three Days of Adventure & Zen on Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston
-image: "/img/girlfriends-getaway-blog-695x322-jpg-1.png"
+image: /img/girlfriends-getaway-blog-695x322-jpg-1.png
 tags:
   - Coos Bay
   - North Bend Oregon
   - Charleston Oregon
   - Girlfriend's Getaway
   - Girls Weekend
   - Oregon Coast
   - Oregon Travel
   - Travel Oregon
   - Southern Oregon Coast
   - 'Oregon''s Adventure Coast '
   - Girlfriend’s Getaway Itinerary
-categories: []
 seo:
   title: ''
   description: ''
   imgalt: ''
   image: ''
-aliases: []
-accordion_sections: []
 warning: true
-warning_copy: ''

 ---
-## _Gather Your Girlfriends for Three Days of Adventure & Zen on Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston_
+## *Gather Your Girlfriends for Three Days of Adventure & Zen on Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston*

 After two years of living through what can only be described as unprecedented times, we could all use a hard reset and time to reconnect with good friends.
 Many women, in particular, are feeling exhausted and living with more stress than ever before - which means the time for self care and a Zen-filled [Girlfriend’s Getaway](https://www.oregonsadventurecoast.com/tripideas/a-girlfriends-getaway-on-oregon-s-adventure-coast/) is now.
 Experiencing the peaceful vibe on **Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston** is the perfect way to restore calm and enjoy new and inspiring experiences with your best girlfriends.
 To help you plan a much-needed getaway, we created this itinerary inspired by this [Girlfriend’s Getaway trip idea](https://www.oregonsadventurecoast.com/tripideas/a-girlfriends-getaway-on-oregon-s-adventure-coast/) to help you find your inner zen and restore connections with yourself and your besties.